Elias Díaz Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Cardinals pitching staff ranks 26th in MLB.
+- The 8.1 strikeouts per nine innings put together by the Cardinals pitching staff ranks 26th in the league.

-- The Cardinals' 4.50 team ERA ranks 21st across all league pitching staffs.
+- The Cardinals have a 4.54 team ERA that ranks 22nd among all MLB pitching staffs.

-- Cardinals pitchers combine to allow the fewest home runs in baseball (106 total, one per game).
+- Cardinals pitchers combine to give up 106 home runs (one per game), the first-fewest in the league.

-- Wainwright (3-5) gets the starting nod for the Cardinals in his 14th start of the season.
-He has a 7.18 ERA in 62 2/3 innings pitched, with 34 strikeouts.

-- His most recent time out came on Saturday against the Chicago Cubs, when the righty tossed six innings, surrendering four earned runs while giving up seven hits.
+- The lefty last pitched on Sunday against the Chicago Cubs, when he went six scoreless innings while giving up four hits.

-- In 13 games this season, the 41-year-old has a 7.18 ERA and 4.9 strikeouts per nine innings, while giving up a batting average of .349 to opposing batters.
+- The 32-year-old has put up a 4.06 ERA and 8.4 strikeouts per nine innings across 23 games this season, while giving up a batting average of .270 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.